-Support Staff at US summer camps encompass all of the other areas of the summer camp operations.
-Positions typically include a variety of culinary level posts from food prep to bakers to chefs, maintenance and grounds work, office assistance, secretary, housekeeper, laundry, security, etc. There are a myriad of summer camp support staff positions available that require a variety of skill sets and many schools offer credit hours upon completion;
+Support Staff at US summer camps encompass all of the other areas of the summer camp operation.
+Positions typically include a variety of culinary level posts from food prep to bakers to chefs, maintenance and grounds work, office assistance, secretary, housekeeper, laundry, security, etc. There are a myriad of summer camp support staff positions available that require a variety of skill sets; such as:

-- Culinary/Dining Hall Staff.
-Cooks, bakers, food preparation, dishwashers, and servers will work alongside seasoned professionals.
-They will serve an integral part of a small to large volume food service facility.
+- Food Service Staff.
+Cooks, Dishwashers, and Servers may be required to work as a professional.
+They will be in a professionally operated small to large volume food service facility.
 This type of role requires applicants to be energetic and willing to work on a team with others.
-It is one of the hardest, most demanding roles in that work teams are responsible for the preparation and clean up of each meal and hours may span much of the day with breaks in between.
+Hours may vary depending on shifts and need.
 Previous food service experience will most likely be required. - Housekeeping.
-Housekeeping staff work in small teams to maintain cleanliness of facilities throughout camp, including such tasks as: cleaning and disinfecting restrooms, shower facilities and floors, washing windows, dusting, sweeping, and laundering. - Maintenance.
-Assistants maintain camp properties by helping to prepare camp facilities for opening, repairing, cleaning, and maintaining sites and facilities as directed and may include general duties related to daily refuse pickup, grounds work (leaf & brush removal), landscaping, grass cutting, moving equipment, painting, plumbing, electrical repair, animal care. - Office: General office assistants and drivers may focus on one or more of the following duties: answering telephones, taking messages, light secretarial duties that keep the office running, keeping files organized and upto-date, routing mail, processing documents, operating basic office machinery, greeting visitors, scheduling tours, typing letters and documents, creating events notices, driving camp vehicles to run assigned errands, etc.
+Housekeeping Staff work on small teams to maintain cleanliness of facilities throughout camp, including such tasks as: cleaning and disinfecting restrooms, shower facilities, and floors, washing windows, dusting, sweeping, and laundering. - Custodians.
+This role usually require individuals to work as a team to clean and maintain instructional sites and other facilities throughout camp, including sweeping, vacuuming, moping, washing windows, and moving equipment. - Buildings & Grounds.
+Assistants maintain camp properties by helping to prepare camp facilities for opening, daily refuse pickup, grounds work (leaf & brush removal), landscaping, moving equipment, as well as repairing, cleaning, and maintaining sites and facilities as directed.

 As support staff your work may vary but all roles are important in making the summer a success for the campers and staff.
-Keep in mind, that although you are hired to perform one job, you may be asked to fill a variety of support staff roles as needed by the camp.